 28 November–9 December: COP 17, Durban, South Africa

-the composition of, and modalities and procedures for the Adaptation Committee.
-In
+on the composition of, and modalities and procedures for the Adaptation

-institutions under and outside the Convention and agreed on an
+with other institutions under and outside the Convention and agreed on an

 1–7 October, Climate Change Conference, Panama City, Panama

-their discussions on modalities and activities of the Adaptation Committee.
+focused their discussions on modalities and activities of the Adaptation Committee.

 Following additional inputs from Parties and groups of Parties, Parties agreed to

 forward to AWG-LCA 14, part 4 a draft decision text, which would serve as the basis

 6–17 June, Climate Change Conference Bonn, Germany

 in earnest and considered issues such as operational and organizational modalities

 and procedures; composition, expertise and terms of office for members, and links

 with institutions and bodies under and outside the Convention.
 Parties agreed to

 5–8 April, Climate Change Conference Bangkok, Thailand

 synthesis report on the proposed composition, modalities, procedures and

 linkages of the Adaptation Committee in order for them to develop a draft decision

 29 November-10 December, COP 16, Cancun, Mexico